Highlights of the Program

 • Analyzing recent U.S. federal energy and environmental policy shifts shaping hydrogen market development

-• Highlighting key changes to clean energy tax credits introduced through the One Big Beautiful Bill
+• Key changes to clean energy tax credits introduced through the One Big Beautiful Bill

 • Reviewing Hydrogen Hub funding and considering potential cuts

-• Providing forward-looking insights into the impacts of these changes nationally and in California
+• Forward-looking insights into the impacts of these changes nationally and in California

 10:05 - 10:10